-Mbot was created in 2010 to address the specific needs of researchers in Documentation who were studying the web from a cybermetric perspective.
-The tools available at the time, such as Nutch or Heritrix, although professional, proved too complex to configure, and their data difficult to tabulate.
-Combined with the lack of initiatives in Spain, this led to the development of the first multipurpose web crawler.
+Mbot was created in 2010 to address the specific needs of researchers in Documentation who were engaged in studying the web from a cybermetric perspective.
+The tools available at the time, such as Nutch or Heritrix, although professional, proved too complex to configure, and their data were difficult to tabulate.
+Coupled with the lack of initiatives in Spain, this led to the development of the first multipurpose web crawler.

 slider-mbot

-A web crawler is a computer program specifically designed to traverse the web either selectively or comprehensively, based on the links and hyperlinks of the analyzed web pages.
+A web crawler is a computer program specifically designed to traverse the web either selectively or comprehensively, based on the links and hyperlinks within the web pages it analyzes.
 In the case of Mbot, this classic link-analysis pattern is followed, supplemented by additional derived functions that facilitate academic, scientific, and professional tasks.
 For instance, it can generate an analysis of the file formats and web pages encountered, identify the most linked pages, analyze metadata and meta-tags found, examine co-links, establish rankings of linked resources and pages, and develop web maps, among many other applications.

-Mbot is particularly suited for thematic web analysis.
-This means it is possible to conduct micro-webmetric studies that help understand the composition of the web within a specific field of knowledge, its level of interrelation, which contents are most relevant, and their relative importance compared to other analyzed elements.
+Mbot is particularly suited for conducting thematic analyses of the web.
+This means it is possible to carry out micro-webometric studies that help understand the composition of the web within a specific field of knowledge, its level of interrelation, which contents are most significant, and their relative importance compared to other analyzed elements.

 During web analysis processes, Mbot automatically organizes and tabulates information, generating a knowledge base in which web page types are distributed and classified according to their formats and references to image, audio, and video files.
 Furthermore, it stores standard meta-tags and Dublin Core metadata to enable information retrieval and search engine positioning studies.
 In addition, Mbot is designed to detect syndication channels, semantic networks, and ontologies, allowing it to perform specialized data mining tasks by gathering primary data through in-depth web analysis.
-Mbot can also be configured for massive extraction of email addresses, source code, as well as full-text indexing of analyzed web pages—a functionality that enables it to function not only as a bot but as a search engine in its own right.
-Although Mbot does not aim to compete with major search crawlers and bots, it represents an effective alternative for institutions and companies seeking to reduce dependence on third-party search service providers and maintain anonymity in their queries, provided these are focused on a specific topic.
+It is also possible to configure Mbot for the massive extraction of email addresses, source code, as well as full-text indexing of analyzed web pages—a functionality that enables it to operate not only as a bot but also as a search engine in its own right.
+Although Mbot does not aim to compete with major search crawlers and robots, it represents an effective alternative for institutions and companies seeking to reduce dependence on third-party search service providers and maintain anonymity in their queries, provided these are focused on a specific topic.

 Mbot has a long scientific track record that supports the continuous development and improvement of investigated crawling and analysis techniques.
 The first public test took place in 2010, when the first tests of the Mbot webcrawler were published.
-In 2011, the first significant test was conducted, consisting of a comparative analysis of the NASA website against the ESA, which was presented at the X Congress of the Spanish chapter of ISKO.
-Shortly thereafter, at the X Conference on Systems, Cybernetics and Informatics (CISCI), held in Florida, Mbot’s integration capability into information source management programs such as Cumulus was demonstrated.
-In 2012, during the first Hispano-Brazilian Seminar on Documentation, a webmetric analysis of Brazilian media outlets—covering print, radio, and television—was presented, resulting in the first map of Brazil’s media web.
-In 2013, the Mbot webcrawler was presented at the XIII Spanish Documentation Days (FESABID), providing an analysis of the Spanish university web and generating the first map of the Spanish academic web.
-From May 2013 to August 2013, a significant modernization and improvement process was carried out on Mbot, resulting in a more refined crawling algorithm that substantially enhanced the program’s original capacity and precision, achieving an effectiveness close to 93.45%.
+In 2011, the first significant test was conducted, consisting of a comparative analysis of the website of the NASA with respect to the ESACúmulus was demonstrated.
+In 2012, on the occasion of the first Hispano-Brazilian Seminar on Documentation, a webmetric analysis of Brazilian media outlets—covering print, radio, and television—was presented, resulting in the first map of Brazil’s media web.
+In 2013, the Mbot webcrawler was presented at the XIII Spanish Documentation Days (FESABID), contributing an analysis of the Spanish university web and generating the first map of the Spanish academic web.
+From May 2013 to August 2013, a significant modernization and improvement process was carried out on Mbot, resulting in a more refined crawling algorithm that substantially enhanced the program’s original capacity and precision, achieving an efficacy rate close to 93.45%.

 Versions